Purpose of this exercise

 Rails 4.2 Timefree — Scheduling & Calendar Sync

 • What it does Appointment scheduling, staff availability management, and bidirectional sync with Google Calendar and Microsoft (via Graph API).
-Separate from the Pharos360 Docker network — has its own database.

 • Standalone mode BYPASS_PHAROS_360=true in config/env_var.rb — email-only login, no password, no Pharos360 session check.
-Full integration requires both apps on .pharos360.com subdomains via /etc/hosts.

 • Other fixes Google Calendar delete support, inaccessible calendar checks, external calendar sorting, option to have no default sync calendar, removed dead-end "Update" button from user settings, excessive sync log suppression.

-Git Repository & Directory Cleanup
+Git Repository & Directory Organization

 • .gitignore Added GoogleCreds (irreplaceable Google API credentials, no longer re-exportable from Google Console) and .DS_Store.